 - Chef Salad

 RT permits are honored on the Medical Center campus in all lots where a "C Permit" is accepted.
 Learn more about Med Center parking here: https://health.ucdavis.edu/parking/employee/

 Transportation from Davis

-A shuttle providing transportation from UC Davis to the Medical Center campus will be provided.
+A shuttle providing transportation from UC Davis to the Medical Center campus will be provided for the first 50 sign ups who request to ride the shuttle.
 The shuttle will leave from the bus loading zone in Visitor Parking Lot 2 at 10:30 a.m.